 If you hold shares in your own name (i.e. do not hold shares in "street name") and provide specific voting instructions, your shares will be voted at the Annual Meeting in accordance with your instructions.
-If you hold shares in your own name and return your signed proxy card but do not indicate your voting preferences, we will vote on your behalf (i) FOR the election of each director nominee; (ii)FOR the ratification of the selection of Ernst & Young LLP as our independent registered public accountants for the fiscal year ending September 28, 2019; (iii) FOR approval of our executive compensation on a non-binding, advisory basis; (iv) FOR holding the advisory, non-binding vote on executive compensation every THREE years; (v) FOR the Special Meeting Proposal; and (vi) AGAINST the Stockholder Proposal.
+If you hold shares in your own name and return your signed proxy card but do not indicate your voting preferences, we will vote on your behalf (i) FOR the election of each director nominee; (ii) FOR the ratification of the selection of Ernst & Young LLP as our independent registered public accountants for the fiscal year ending September 26, 2020; (iii) FOR approval of our executive compensation on a non-binding, advisory basis; and (iv) AGAINST the Stockholder Proposal.
 If any other matter properly comes before the Annual Meeting, the designated proxies will vote on that matter in their discretion as well.